gomorpheus/morpheus-docs/getting_started/additional/logback.rst

    Once you see the ASCI art show up you will be able to log back into the User Interface.
 A new audit file will have been created called audit.log and will found in the default |morpheus| log path which is ``/var/log/morpheus/morpheus-ui/``

-This is only an example and other configurations are possible, sucha as creating an appender definition for your SIEM audit database product.
+This is only an example and other configurations are possible, such as creating an appender definition for your SIEM audit database product.